Table of Contents

-The visible external nose is pyramidal in shape with the root located at the upper region and the base located in the lower region.
+The external nose is visible and is pyramidal in shape, with the root located in the upper region and the base located in the lower region.
 The variance in shape depends on the shape of the ethmoid bone which is an anterior cranial bone located between the eyes.
 The internal nose is divided into the left and right nasal cavities by the nasal septum.
 The internal nose also consists of the skin-lined region known as the vestibule and the mucosa-lined region known as the nasal cavity proper.

 The nasal framework

-The nasal aperture, or piriform aperture, is situated on the bony skull and represents a bony outline of the nasal cavity, the beginning of the respiratory tract.
-Located here is the commonly named nasal pyramid with each side consisting of the frontal process of the maxilla (proc. frontalis of the os maxillare) and medial to the nasal bone (os nasale) which is linked to the frontal bone (os frontale) of the forehead.
+The nasal or piriform aperture is situated on the bony skull and represents a bony outline of the nasal cavity, which is the beginning of the respiratory tract.
+The nasal pyramid is located here with each side consisting of the frontal process of the maxilla and medial to the nasal bone which is linked to the frontal bone.

 The nasal cartilage

-The front nose section consists of connective tissue with embedded small pieces of cartilage.
-These include the nasal septum (cartilago septi nasi) and the nasal tip cartilage (lesser alar cartilage and the lateral greater alar cartilage).
-Whatever impression the nose makes as an aesthetically significant element of the face—be it a high, broad, or even crooked nose—is largely determined by these small cartilages and the cartilage portions of the nasal septum.
-Very frequently, the bony portion of the nose is affected by mid-facial fractures (e.g., a nasal bone fracture).
+The front of the nose consists of connective tissue with embedded small pieces of cartilage.
+This includes the nasal septum and the nasal tip cartilage (lesser alar cartilage and lateral greater alar cartilage).
+Whatever impression the nose makes as an aesthetically significant element of the face – high, broad, or even crooked – is largely determined by these small cartilages and the cartilaginous portions of the nasal septum.
+Frequently, the bony portion of the nose is affected by midfacial fractures (e.g., a nasal bone fracture).

-Common causes of nasal fracture can range from blunt impact during sports to varying accidents which result in a deformed nose.
-Manual alignment through the application of strong thumb pressure with anesthesia followed by repair may be necessary in order to avoid lasting misalignments.
-Injuries which lead to functional impairments may be corrected through nose surgery or rhinoplasty.
+A common cause of nasal fractures is blunt trauma.
+Manual alignment through the application of strong thumb pressure with anesthesia followed by repair may be necessary to prevent lasting misalignments.
+Injuries that lead to functional impairments may be corrected through nasal surgery or rhinoplasty.

-The inner part of the nose is formed by the main nasal cavity that constitutes the nasal concha, nasal passages (nasal meatus), and paranasal sinus.
-The nasal septum (septum nasi) is the bone and cartilage in the nose that separates the nasal cavity (cavitas nasi) into two fossae, continuations of the nostrils, and jointly forms their medial border.
+The inner part of the nose is formed by the main nasal cavity which includes the nasal concha, nasal passages (nasal meatus), and paranasal sinus.
+The nasal septum comprises bone and cartilage in the nose and separates the nasal cavity into two fossae, which are continuations of the nostrils and jointly form their medial border.
 The nasal septum consists of four structures:

-Clinically, septum deviations, or deviations of the nasal septum, are misnomers and actually occur quite frequently.
+Clinically, deviations of the nasal septum occur quite frequently.
 These deviations may be present at birth or may result from an accident.
-A deviated septum can lead to nasal congestion and breathing difficulties which may require surgical correction.
+A deviated nasal septum can lead to nasal congestion and breathing difficulties which may require surgical correction.

-Each nasal cavity has a lateral wall, medial wall, roof, and floor as follows.
+Each nasal cavity has a lateral wall, medial wall, roof, and floor.

-The cribriform plate of the ethmoid bone forms the roof of the nasal cavity (os ethmoidale – is the part of the cranial base, where the fila olfactoria of the N. olfactorius passes through), which borders above with the nasal bone (os nasale) and the body of the sphenoid bone.
+The cribriform plate of the ethmoid bone forms the roof of the nasal cavity (the ethmoid bone is the part of the cranial base, where the fibers of the olfactory nerve pass through), which borders above with the nasal bone and the body of the sphenoid bone.

-The main nasal cavity (cavitas nasi) extends from the inner nostril (= nose flap Limen nasi) all the way to the back till it reaches the choanae.
-The nasal vestibule (vestibulum nasi) in casual terms, our outer nostril (nares), communicates with the internal nose.
+The main nasal cavity extends from the inner nostril all the way to the back till it reaches the choanae.
+The outer nostril (nares) and nasal vestibule communicate with the internal nose.

 The medial wall of the nasal cavity is smooth.
-The respective lateral wall is hallmarked by three nasal conchae or turbinates (superior, middle, and inferior) that separate the three nasal passages (nasal meatus superior, middle, and inferior) from each other (where the inferior nasal meatus is found below the inferior turbinate, etc.).
-On one hand, there are the established openings with a number of important anatomical structures, and on the other hand, the inhaled airstream can be heated and moistened more effectively due to the increased surface area.
+The lateral wall is hallmarked by three nasal conchae or turbinates (superior, middle, and inferior) that separate the three nasal passages (superior, middle, and inferior meatuses) from each other (where the inferior nasal meatus is found below the inferior turbinate, etc.).
+They are the established openings with several important anatomical structures, and the inhaled airstream can be heated and moistened more effectively because of the increased surface area.

 |Nasal passage||Opening structure|

-The air-filled cavities are lined with respiratory epithelium and are all connected to the main nasal cavity.
-This serves as the ventilation of the sinuses as well as a discharge path for any produced secretion.
-It is important to know whether inflammation of the sinuses is present.
-A mucosal swelling or polyp can obstruct the pathways of this system, and sinusitis can become prolonged due to the lack of drainage.
+These air-filled cavities are lined with respiratory epithelium and are all connected to the main nasal cavity.
+They serve as the ventilation of the sinuses as well as a discharge path for any produced secretion.
+It is important to identify whether inflammation of the sinuses is present.
+A mucosal swelling or polyp can obstruct the pathways of this system, and sinusitis can become prolonged because of the lack of drainage.

-Knowledge of the anatomical relationship between the individual sinuses and the cranial structures is of particular importance in terms of surgical access methods, the danger of injury and infection in pathologies of the otolaryngology (ear-nose-throat medicine), and surgical interventions.
+Knowledge of the anatomical relationship between the individual sinuses and the cranial structures is crucial in terms of surgical access methods because of the danger of injury and infection concerning pathologies in the field of otolaryngology (ear-nose-throat medicine).

-The pyramid-shaped maxillary sinus is the largest of the paranasal sinuses, and it drains into the middle meatus of the nose.
+The pyramid-shaped maxillary sinus is the largest paranasal sinus, and it drains into the middle meatus of the nose.
 The medial wall of the maxillary sinus corresponds to the lateral wall of the main nasal cavity.
-Over the elevated ostium (excretory duct), secretion can drain off by way of the funnel-shaped passage referred to as the infundibulum ethmoidale (groove in the ethmoid bone) and the semilunar hiatus into the middle meatus.
+Over the elevated ostium (excretory duct), secretions can drain off by way of the funnel-shaped passage referred to as the ethmoidal infundibulum (groove in the ethmoid bone) and the semilunar hiatus into the middle meatus.

 The roof of the maxillary sinus is formed by the floor of the orbit.
-This is the place where the infra orbitalis nerve passes through (sometimes even without any bony cover) which can get injured due to maxillary sinusitis and surgical interventions.
+This is the place where the infraorbital nerve passes through (sometimes even without any bony cover).
+This nerve can get injured from maxillary sinusitis and surgical interventions.
 The anterior wall of the maxillary sinus contains the infraorbital foramen through which the nerves pass.

-In close anatomic proximity to the roots of the four molars is the floor of the maxillary sinus which contains alveolar recess.
-If during tooth extraction, the maxillary sinus is accidentally opened or root residue is pushed into the maxillary sinus, an odontogenic sinus inflammation may result.
-In the case of non-healing, unilateral maxillary sinusitis, possible cause due to dental problems should always be ruled out first.
-The maxillary sinus borders its posterior wall on to the pterygopalatine fossa.
+In close anatomic proximity to the roots of the four molars is the floor of the maxillary sinus which contains the alveolar recess.
+If during tooth extraction, the maxillary sinus is accidentally opened or root residue is pushed into the maxillary sinus, and odontogenic sinus inflammation may result.
+In the case of non-healing, unilateral maxillary sinusitis, possibly due to dental problems should always be ruled out first.
+The maxillary sinus is bordered on its posterior wall by the pterygopalatine fossa.

 The ethmoid sinus, or ethmoid air cells of the ethmoid bone, consists of numerous thin-walled cavities that are situated in the ethmoidal labyrinth and completed by the maxilla, frontal, lacrimal, sphenoidal, and palatine bones.
 The ethmoidal air cells receive sensory fibers from the posterior and anterior ethmoidal nerves and the orbital branches of the pterygopalatine ganglion which carry the postganglionic parasympathetic nerve fibers for mucous secretion from the facial nerve.
 The ethmoidal cells (sinuses) are not immediately present at birth.
-By 2 years of age, however, these cells are recognizable through the use of computerized tomography (CT) scanning.
+By 2 years of age, these cells are recognizable with computed tomography.

-The roof of the sphenoid sinus is an anatomically important area since surgical access to the pituitary gland, which is located behind the sphenoid sinus in the fossa hypophysalis, lies in this location.
+The roof of the sphenoid sinus is an anatomically important area since it provides surgical access to the pituitary gland, which is located behind the sphenoid sinus in the hypophysial fossa.
 In addition, it borders the sella turcica with the front and middle cranial fossa.
-The sidewall lies close to the internal carotid artery (a. carotis interna), the optic canal (canalis opticus), and the cavernous sinus.
+The sidewall lies close to the internal carotid artery, the optic canal, and the cavernous sinus.

 Possible infection can trigger cavernous sinus thrombosis.
-In surgery, the anatomical features of the sphenoid sinus must be strictly observed as this can otherwise lead to life-threatening complications.
+In surgery, the anatomical features of the sphenoid sinus must be strictly considered because injuries to the sinus or its surrounding structures can lead to life-threatening complications.

-Image: Nasal cavity and paranasal sinuses in human beings highlighted in an x-ray using different colors on one side.
-Nasal cavity = orange; maxillary sinus = green; ethmoid sinus = yellow; frontal sinus = purple; sphenoidal sinus = blue; and mastoid process = cyan.
+Image: Nasal cavity and paranasal sinuses highlighted in an x-ray using different colors.
+Nasal cavity = orange; maxillary sinus = green; ethmoid sinus = yellow; frontal sinus = purple; sphenoidal sinus = blue; mastoid process = cyan.

 Pathways of the Nose